mkcms/emacs-binary-utils/README.md

   Read a bdx query from the user with `ivy`, and use `binfile` (or a custom function) to disassemble the selected symbol.

+- `bdx-find-definition`

+  Read a bdx query from the user and go to the selected symbol's definition.

 - `bdx-show-graph-xdg-open`

   Read two queries from user, START and GOAL, and use `bdx` to generate an